-- 17. The post-construction peak flow requirement in ss.
+- 21. The post-construction peak flow requirement in ss.
 NR 151.123 and 151.243, Wis.
 Adm.
 Code, allows the peak flow standard to be met for the post-construction site as a whole.
-However, it is recommended that the peak flows not be increased at each outfall that leaves the site to help limit the potential for off-site erosion. - 18.
-The peak flow requirement does not apply to runoff from off-site which may enter the post-construction site.
-As identified in item 11 above, the off-site runoff needs to be accounted for in determining the treatment performance of treatment devices.
-On-site drainage systems need to be properly designed to handle runoff from both on- and off-site areas. - 19.
+However, it is recommended that the peak flows not be increased at each outfall that leaves the site to help limit the potential for off-site erosion. - 22.
+The peak flow requirement does not apply to runoff from off-site which may enter the postconstruction site.
+As identified in item 15 above, the off-site runoff needs to be accounted for in determining the treatment performance of treatment devices.
+On-site drainage systems need to be properly designed to handle runoff from both on- and off-site areas. - 23.
 Under s.
 NR 151.123 Wis.
 Adm.
 Code, the peak flow requirement does not have to be met if the post-construction site drains directly into a lake over 5,000 acres or a stream or river segment draining more than 500 square miles.
-These water bodies are identified in an attached map. - 20.
+These water bodies are identified in an attached map. - 24.
 Use of composite CNs for peak flow calculations (i.e. 1-yr/24-hr rainfall events) is acceptable for pervious surfaces and disconnected impervious surfaces.
 Combining directly connected impervious surfaces with pervious surfaces may result in underestimation of peak flows, particularly during the 1- and 2-year rainfall events.
-On sites with storm sewers or directly connected imperviousness, the designer should either evaluate the connected impervious areas separately from the pervious areas or provide documentation that the runoff from the connected impervious area does not control the peak flows during the 1- and 2-year rainfall events.
+On sites with storm sewers or directly connected impervious separately from the pervious areas or provide documentation that the runoff from the connected impervious area does not control the peak flows during the 1- and 2-year rainfall events.

-See additional discussion about composite CNs under item 26 relative to the infiltration standard.
+See additional discussion about composite CNs under item 31 relative to the infiltration standard.